100+ Best Things to do in LA | The Ultimate Bucket List

 Founded by a group of Holocaust survivors in 1961, the Los Angeles Museum of the Holocaust is an important museum to honor those who were lost in the Holocaust and educate future generations about the tragic loss of human life.

 This was the first museum ever founded by Holocaust survivors in the US.

 Museum of Tolerance

-Another important museum in to visit in Los Angeles, the Museum of Tolerance tackles the heavy topics of racism and prejudice around the world.
-There's a strong focus on the Holocaust at this museum as well, including the life of Anne Frank.
+Another important museum to visit in Los Angeles, the Museum of Tolerance tackles the heavy topics of racism and prejudice around the world.
+There is a strong focus on the Holocaust at this museum as well, including the life of Anne Frank.